jackyzha0/jackyzha0.github.io/content/thoughts/feature selection.md

 ---

 Better features usually help more than a better model.
 Good features would ideally:
-- Allow learning with few examples, be hard to overfit with many examples
+- Allow learning with few examples, hard to overfit with many examples
 - Capture most important aspects of problem
 - Reflects invariances (generalize to new scenarios)